Random matrices: Random matrix models

-On each one of the three Gaussian ensembles $E_N^\beta$, there is a \textbf{Lebesgue measure} , which is the product of the Lebesgue measures on the real components of the matrix $M$.
+On each one of the three Gaussian ensembles $E_N^\beta$, there is a \textbf{Lebesgue measure} , which is the product of the Lebesgue measures of all real components of the matrix $M$.
 Writing the real components of $M_{i,j}$ as $M^{(\alpha)}_{i,j}$, the Lebesgue measure is